 Yet another re-think about my hotspots.
 First I am building a portable SuperSpot which I am also creating build details that will be available for all once the build is complete.
-Once the build is complete I will then proceed with my other hotspots and how they will play their role in my Amateur Radio Experience.
+Once the build is complete I will work on how my other hotspots fit into my experience and what role in my Amateur Radio Experience they will play.

 The SuperSpot will consist of one Raspberry Pi driving 3 or 4 MMDVM boards with one of those being a Duplex MMDVM board running DMR.